RubyCrypto/rbnacl/README.md

 #### Diffie-Hellman

 **Note:** this functionality is already provided at a high level using the `Crypto::Box` class.
-This class also provides a mechanism for exchanging encrypted and authenticated messages.
+That class also provides a mechanism for exchanging encrypted and authenticated messages.

 The scalar multiplication function can be used as part of a